 Initiatives and Challenges for Promoting Online Learning among Higher Education Students

-ABSTRACT:
+ABSTRACT

 Background: Information and Communication Technology is the essential component of any Education System.
 It became popular with the passage of time and even after the outbreak of COVID-19.
 In order to make it more accessible to rural and urban students, the ministry of information and communication technology along with ministry of education have taken various initiatives to promote online learning.
 This trend becomes neo-normal nowadays.
 When initiatives were taken up for their real execution, there were challenges as well.
 The present investigation is an attempt on the part of researcher to know the awareness of initiatives and challenges among higher education students of Kashmir District and students enrolled in Maulana Azad National Urdu University Satellite Campus Srinagar and how to solve them scientifically.